Table of contents

 Step 3: Turn your idea into a business plan.
 Set a budget

 The idea and then the goal must be evaluated objectively, and you must understand how to create a crowdfunding website.
 People, as a rule, are not interested in getting involved in a project they think will fail.
-We recommend minimizing the business plan.
+We recommend simplifying the business plan.

-Producing a video presentation of the project, press releases and digital content needed to promote your crowdfunding operation requires expected costs.
+Producing a video presentation of the project, press releases, and digital content needed to promote your crowdfunding operation requires expected costs.
 In addition, there are platform costs and, depending on the type of funding desired, any legal or audit costs.

 Step 4: Select the Best Design & Web Development Partner

 When developing a successful crowdfunding campaign, the development team must set a clear goal – the site must be recognizable and focused on the target audience.
-When entering the platform’s page, the user should immediately understand what the site is aimed at and how to perform certain actions: register, launch a project, view a listing, invest money.
+When entering the platform’s page, the user should immediately understand what the site is aimed at and how to perform certain actions: register, launch a project, view a listing, and invest money.

-And the Northell team has a comprehensive article that will tell you about our experience in creating design.
+The Northell team has a comprehensive article that will tell you about our experience in creating design.